November 25, 2015

 R-value is the unit of thermal resistance.
 The R-value of a product shows you how well the product is resistant to heat transfer.
-Materials with a higher R-value are more thermal resistant.
+Materials with higher R-value are more thermal resistant.
 If you insulate your home with a material that has a high R-value, you are likely to experience better results.

 Which part of the home you want to insulate is another important thing to consider.
 St. Louis HVAC experts explain that not all parts of your home require the same level of insulation.
 For example, use denser insulation materials for the attic, while interior walls do not need to be insulated with materials having a higher R-value.
 Fiberglass insulation is ideal for walls.